About the Journal

 Peer Review Process

-All articles are first reviewed by the Editorial Advisory Board who recommend acceptance, rejection or referral for formal review.
-Manuscripts that are formally peer-reviewed will be reviewed by a member of the Resident Editorial Board and a member of the Editorial Board.
-Judgements are objective and the process is a blind peer review.
+All articles are first reviewed by the managing editor who assigns them to members of the editorial board for formal review.
+Editorial judgements are objective and the process uses single blind peer review.
 All manuscripts which undergo review may be accepted, returned for revision, or rejected.
-The Editor has the final decision on a submitted manuscript.
-Reviewers will not have conflicts of interest with their assigned reviews, in which case alternate reviewers will be assigned.
+The Editors make the final decision on submitted manuscripts.
+Reviewers are required to recuse themselves if they have conflicts of interest with their assigned reviews, in which case alternate reviewers will be assigned.
 The content of all articles is treated confidentially prior to their publication, if accepted, and reviewer identity as well as reviewer comments are not publically disclosed.

 Ethics and Malpractice Statement